secdev/scapy/doc/scapy/advanced_usage.rst

 A clean stop only works if the Sources is exhausted (has no data to send left).

-It can be printed into a graph using ``.graph()`` methods. see ``help(do_graph)`` for the list of possible kwarguments.
+It can be printed into a graph using ``.graph()`` methods. see ``help(do_graph)`` for the list of available keyword arguments.

 Scapy advanced PipeTool objects
 -------------------------------

 .. note:: Unlike the previous objects, those are not located in ``scapy.pipetool`` but in ``scapy.scapypipes``

-Know that you know the default PipeTool objects, here are more advanced ones, based on packet functionnalities.
+Now that you know the default PipeTool objects, here are some more advanced ones, based on packet functionalities.

 - SniffSource : Read packets from an interface and send them to low exit.
 - RdpcapSource : Read packets from a PCAP file send them to low exit.